 Drawing on his research, including “Beyond Ukraine” and “The War of Tomorrow”, Sweijs argued that Ukraine illustrates a broader transformation in the character of warfare.
 Commercial space capabilities have become deeply integrated into military operations, blurring traditional distinctions between civilian and military infrastructure.
 Referring to Europe’s reliance on a limited number of providers and platforms, Sweijs warned that “dependency kills“, highlighting the risks of relying on “single billionaires, single companies, single states, and single contracts” for critical defence capabilities.

 Sweijs noted that the debate has now shifted beyond the concept of dual-use technology towards the question of technological sovereignty.
-While commercial providers remain indispensable, the war in Ukraine has demonstrated the need for resilient, diversified and sovereign European capabilities.
-The discussion stressed that, although Europe increasingly recognises the strategic importance of sovereign space capabilities, there is still no shared definition of what technological sovereignty in space should mean in practice.
+Commercial providers remain indispensable, but the war in Ukraine has also demonstrated the need for resilient, diversified and sovereign European capabilities.
+The panel discussion stressed that, although Europe increasingly recognises the strategic importance of sovereign space capabilities, there is still no shared definition of what technological sovereignty in space should mean in practice.

-Sweijs also highlighted the strategic implications of growing cooperation between Russia and China in the space domain.
-If major powers increasingly align capabilities and objectives in space, allied governments will need to rethink deterrence, resilience and collective strategy.
-This includes preparing for potential coalitions of convenience that could challenge Western interests across multiple domains.
+Noting the growing cooperation between Russia and China in the space domain, Sweijs warned of the strategic implications of major powers increasingly aligning capabilities and objectives in space.
+Allied governments will need to rethink deterrence, resilience and collective strategy, he notes.
+This includes preparing for potential coalitions that could challenge Western interests across multiple domains.

-The discussion underscored a central lesson from Ukraine: space is no longer a niche domain.
-It has become a critical pillar of modern security, with commercial actors playing an increasingly decisive role in conflict, competition and resilience.
+The panellists underscored a central lesson from the Ukraine war: space is no longer a niche defence domain.
+It has now become a critical pillar of modern security, where commercial actors play an increasingly decisive role in conflict, competition and resilience.

 Source: SmallSat Europe / SatNews